cockroachdb/docs/v22.1/migration-overview.md

 Consider the following CockroachDB attributes and best practices:

+- When importing data, we recommend that you always have an explicit primary key defined on every table.
+For more information, see [Primary key best practices](schema-design-table.html#primary-key-best-practices).

 - Instead of using a sequence to define a primary key column, we recommend that you use [multi-column primary keys](performance-best-practices-overview.html#use-multi-column-primary-keys) or the [`UUID`](uuid.html) datatype for primary key columns.
 For more information, see [`CREATE SEQUENCE`](create-sequence.html#considerations).

 	- {% include {{page.version.version}}/performance/use-hash-sharded-indexes.md %}

-- When importing data, we recommend that you always have an explicit primary key defined on every table.
-For more information, see [Select primary key columns](schema-design-table.html#select-primary-key-columns).

 - By default on CockroachDB, `INT` is an alias for `INT8`, which creates 64-bit signed integers.
 Depending on your source database or application requirements, you may need to change the integer size to `4`.
 For example, [PostgreSQL defaults to 32-bit integers](https://www.postgresql.org/docs/9.6/datatype-numeric.html).
 For more information, see [Considerations for 64-bit signed integers](int.html#considerations-for-64-bit-signed-integers).